 - ½ cup quinoa cooked according to package directions.

 - 2 medium apple peeled and finely diced

 - extra olive oil for drizzling before baking stuffed squash

 - Preheat oven to 400 degrees.

 - In a mortar and pestle (or spice grinder) grind together the coriander and fennel seed.
 Mix in the kosher salt and brown sugar, stir to combine.
 Sprinkle the spice blend over the cut side of the squash and place cut side down on the roasting pan.
 Bake for 20 minutes or until the squash is just tender.

-- Meanwhile, heat remaining 2 teaspoons of olive oil in a small skillet over medium high heat.
+- While the acorn squash bakes, heat remaining 2 teaspoons of olive oil in a small skillet over medium high heat.
 Add pancetta and cook until browned, stirring occasionally.
 Using a slotted spoon, transfer pancetta to a folded paper towel to drain.
-Add sage and thyme to pan and cook until crispy, 1-2 minutes.
-(Herbs will sputter and pop in the pan, so be careful.)
-Reserve fat in the pan and transfer herbs to the same paper towel as the pancetta.
-Add the diced apples to the pan and cook over medium high heat until apples are slightly softened, about 2-3 minutes.
+Reserve fat in the pan and add the diced apples to the pan and cook over medium high heat until apples are slightly softened, about 2-3 minutes.

-- In a medium bowl combine cooked quinoa, pancetta, herbs, apples and parmesan cheese.
+- In a medium bowl combine cooked quinoa, pancetta, thyme and parsley, apples and parmesan cheese.
 Toss to combine.
 Fill acorn squash with quinoa stuffing (it’s okay if some falls to the baking sheet – the crispy bits are the best part).
 If stuffing seems dry, drizzle a little extra olive oil over the squash boats.
 Heat in oven for 10-12 minutes, until cooked through.
 Serve.